encodingintuition/NPL_binary_classification-starwars_vs_startek_subreddits/README.md

 #### Executive summary / Problem statment

-StarWars corporate (Disney) wants to have an overwhelming turnout of fans for the Comic Con 2021.
+StarWars Corporate (Disney) wants to have an overwhelming turnout of fans for the Comic Con 2021.
 - To achieve this Disney is sending reward their fans on the  subbredit StarWars, offering a secret $15 discount off ComicCon 2021 entry fee.
-- Problem: The promotion is only for participants on the StarWars subreddit, therefore corporate want to make sure that only StarWars fans receive this promotions. (and not Trekies)
+- Problem: The promotion is only for participants on the StarWars subreddit, therefore corporate want to make sure that only StarWars fans receive this promotions.

 #### Problem Statment: